jamescarr/jasmine-tool/README.md

 Starts the jasmine spec server up and monitors for file changes.
 Navigate to the url specified on the commandline to "capture" a browser.
 Now any file changes to specs or javascript files in the src_dir will make the browser automatically reload and rerun specs.

 ### jasmine ci
-Fires up the server, spawns a browser pointed to the test server, captures the resutls and shuts down.
+Fires up the server, spawns a browser pointed to the test server, captures the results and shuts down.
 Ideal for CI systems.

 (This feature may be fuzzy until it gets reworked... the current implementation is inflexible)

 ## Configuration
-{project dir}/spec/support/jasmine.json is a configuration file that can be used to configure the runner.
+Use jasmine.json in the root of your project dir to configure the runner.
 Here are a break down of the fields that the runner pays attention to:

 ### src_dir
 Specifies where to load source files from